anailopez/Woofuora/README.md

 ## Home Page
-Once a user has logged in or signed up, they are directed to Woofoura's homepage, where they can see all of the questions made by any user, including themselves, starting from the most recent question posted.
+Once a user has logged in or signed up, they are directed to Woofuora's homepage, where they can see all of the questions made by any user, including themselves, starting from the most recent question posted.
 Here the user can post a new question, as well as made edits to or delete said question.
 From this page, users can also leave answers to any other user's question, as well as delete said answer.

 ![homepage](https://user-images.githubusercontent.com/96565654/177238376-2898c729-7c8a-4636-b568-decc98d6d90e.png)